 ScoutIQ only shows the current sales rank, which can trick you into making some ill-advised purchases.

-Difference #3: FBAScan/Scoutly lets you check eBay listings for items you scan
+Difference #3: FBAScan/Scoutly lets you check eBay listings.

 This is helpful if you find a valuable DVD or CD that you can’t sell on Amazon.

 By using the FBAScan/Scoutly eBay button, you can quickly checking the eBay history for an item without switching to the Ebay app and searching for the item manually.